Globally defined Carroll symmetry of gravitational waves: Conclusion

-Examplified by the \PT profile, it allowed us to extend the locally given Carrollian Killing vectors to the whole spacetime.
-The clue is that the multiplying by $P$ cures the singularity of the Souriau matrix $S$ and thus that of the BJR coordinate system.
-The Brinkmann trajectories are focused at the zeros of $\det(P)$, as shown in FIG.\ref{Btrajm1m2}.
+Switching to Brinkmann coordinates allowed us to extend the locally given Carrollian Killing vectors \cite{Sou73} to the whole spacetime.
+These vectors are directly related to geodesics and allow us to unify the Displacement and Velocity Memory effects by combining the two independent solutions $P$ and $Q$ of the \SL problem, see \eqref{XPQ}, highlighting the intimate relationship of geodesics with Carroll symmetry \cite{EZHRev,GenRelGrav}.

-The Carroll symmetry generators, first identified by Souriau \cite{Sou73}, look more complicated in Brinkmann coordinates as their BJR counterparts do.
-They are however defined globally.
-They are also directly related to geodesics and allow us to unify the Displacement and Velocity Memory effects by making use of the two independent solutions $P$ and $Q$ of the \SL problem, see \eqref{XPQ}.
-The intimate relationship of geodesics with Carroll symmetry is highlighted by their common use of the Sturm-Liouville equation \cite{EZHRev,GenRelGrav}.
+The Brinkmann and BJR forms have also been compared by Harte \cite{Harte} from a different point of view.
+Showing that the BJR plane wave metric is a generalisation of perturbative weak gravitational waves, he discussed memory effects in a perturbative manner.

 Figs. \ref{2DTransm1} -- \ref{boost3d-m1m2} illustrate the curious behavior of the Carroll generators along the trajectories.